beam-community/bamboo/README.md

 end
 ```

-Your application is now set up to send email with Bamboo! :tada:
+Your application is now set up to send an email with Bamboo! :tada:

 ## Using Adapters